 In This Article

 One of the most important and the most challenging metrics to achieve for a business is exponential growth.
 Sustained exponential growth gives potential investors an idea of how well a company is doing.
-To measure the potential growth of a business, it is essential to determine the concept of a month-over-month growth rate.
-A monthly growth rate helps with understanding the cyclicality of a company’s performance.
+To measure the possible development of a business, it is essential to determine the concept of a month-over-month growth rate.
+A monthly growth rate helps understand the cyclicality of a company’s performance.

-Compound Monthly Growth Rate or CMGR is the average month-over-month growth rate over a more extended period which typically is around 7-18 months.
+Compound Monthly Growth Rate or CMGR is the average month-over-month growth rate over a more extended period, typically around 7-18 months.
 CMGR is described as assuming that a business’s growth rate happens at a constant rate during a particular time period.

 The Compound Monthly Growth Rate is also called the Month-over-Month growth of a metric and is given by: